Best Baby Gear for Dad

 And if Dad is on-the-go with baby a lot, especially if he's outdoorsy, he'll want to check out the BOB Revolution Flex Single Stroller.
 It's innovative features make it perfect for any sport experience.

 When heading out of the house, my husband appreciates a diaper bag that isn’t too feminine.
-The Westin Convertible Diaper Bag certainly fits the dad-friendly design.
+Ju-Ju-Be® Diaper Bags certainly has a number of dad-friendly designs.

 My biggest tip?
 Keep a dad-friendly diaper bag stocked and ready with diapers, wipes, and extra outfit and a few baby essentials.
 Pacifier clips are a diaper bag essential, as Dad can use these to secure pacifiers, toys, and teethers when exploring.